-Code that doesn’t have tests rots.
+Code that doesn’t have unit tests rots.
 It rots because we don’t feel confident to touch it, we’re afraid to break the “working” parts.
 Code rotting means that it doesn’t change, staying the way we first wrote it.
-I’ll be the first to admit that whenever I write code, it comes in its ugly form.
+I’ll be the first to admit that whenever I write code for the first time, it comes in its ugly form.
 It may not look ugly immediately after I wrote it, but if I wait a couple of days (or a couple of hours), I know I will find many ways to improve it.
-Without tests I can rely either on the automatic capabilities of refactoring tools, or pure guts (read: stupidity).
+Without unit tests I can rely either on the automatic capabilities of refactoring tools, or pure guts (read: stupidity).

 Most code doesn’t look nice after writing it.
 But nice doesn’t matter.

-Because code costs, we’d like it to help us understand it, and minimize debugging time.
-Refactoring is essential to lower maintenance costs, and therefore tests are essentials.
+Because code costs us, we’d like it to help us understand it, and minimize debugging time.
+Refactoring is essential to lower maintenance costs, and therefore unit tests are essentials.

-The problem of course, is that writing tests for legacy code is hard.
-Code is convoluted, full of dependencies both near and far, and without proper tests its risky to modify.
-On the other hand, legacy code is the one that needs tests the most.
-It is also the most common code out there – most of time we don’t write new code, we add it to an existing code base.
+The problem, of course, is that writing unit tests for legacy code is hard.
+Code is convoluted, full of dependencies both near and far, and without proper unit tests its risky to modify.
+On the other hand, legacy code is the one that needs unit tests the most.
+It is also the most common code out there – most of time we don’t write new code, we add new functionality to an existing code base.

-We will need to change the code to test it, in most cases.
+We will need to refactor the code to unit test it, in most cases.
 Here are some examples why:

 - We can’t create an instance of the tested object.